ranfysvalle02/lightning-xor/README.md

 This blog post has walked you through the implementation of a neural network to solve the XOR problem using PyTorch Lightning.
 We discussed the significance of XOR in neural network training, compared it to decision trees, and highlighted its real-world applications.
 By understanding the nuances of the XOR problem, you can better appreciate the capabilities of neural networks and their potential applications across various domains.

-### Key Takeaways

-- The XOR problem is a classic example of non-linear learning, making it a valuable benchmark for neural networks.
-- Neural networks provide greater flexibility and robustness compared to traditional models like decision trees.
-- The ability to model complex interactions in data allows neural networks to excel in various real-world applications.

 ## Real-World Applications of Neural Networks

 **The XOR problem**, while seemingly simple, provides a foundational understanding of neural network capabilities.
 Its ability to learn non-linear relationships has far-reaching implications in various real-world applications: